berkesas/classe_predictor/README.md

-# You can use classe.pdf for grading purposes.
+# classe_predictor
 Classe Predictor

-You can use classe.pdf for grading purposes.
+You can use classe.pdf or classe.html for grading purposes.